scrtlabs/SupernovaDocs/node runners/run-full-node-docker.md

 ### 5. Set up environment variables

 - MONIKER - your network name
-- RPC_URL - address of a node with an open RPC service (you can use `bootstrap.supernova.enigma.co:26657`)
+- RPC_URL - address of a node with an open RPC service (you can use `bootstrap.node.scrtlabs.com:26657`)
-- CHAINID - chain-id of the network (for testnet this is `supernova-1`)
+- CHAINID - chain-id of the network (for testnet this is `supernova-1`, for mainnet this is `secret-4`)
-- PERSISTENT_PEERS - List of peers to connect to initially (for this testnet use `115aa0a629f5d70dd1d464bc7e42799e00f4edae@bootstrap.supernova.enigma.co:26656`)
+- PERSISTENT_PEERS - List of peers to connect to initially (for this testnet use `115aa0a629f5d70dd1d464bc7e42799e00f4edae@bootstrap.node.scrtlabs.com:26656`)
-- REGISTRATION_SERVICE - Address of registration service (this will help the node start automatically without going through all the manual steps in the other guide) - `register.mainnet.enigma.co:36667`
+- REGISTRATION_SERVICE - Address of registration service (this will help the node start automatically without going through all the manual steps in the other guide) - `register.mainnet.enigma.co:26667`

 You can set an environment variable using the `export` syntax

-`export RPC_URL=bootstrap.supernova.enigma.co:26657`
+`export RPC_URL=bootstrap.node.scrtlabs.com:26657`

 ### 6. Start your node